 The camera included an internal viewfinder, which could be switched between "waist level" and "eye level" modes.
 (The earliest version had the eye level mode only.)
-As with many waist level viewfinders, the image seen in that mode was reversed left-to-right.
+As with typical waist level viewfinders on still cameras, the image seen in that mode was reversed left-to-right.